 At-large scholarships support qualified students who demonstrate a passion for self-government.
 Students from Arkansas, Kansas, Louisiana, Missouri, Nebraska, New Mexico, Oklahoma, and Texas are eligible to apply as long they are attending a college or university in Texas or Oklahoma.

-Working from a pool of candidates deemed qualified in all respects for the Sumners Scholarship, the Trustees of the Foundation conduct personal interviews of the finalists and make the final scholarship decisions.
+Working from a pool of undergraduate candidates deemed qualified in all respects for the Sumners Scholarship, the Trustees of the Foundation conduct personal interviews of the finalists and make the final scholarship decisions.
 In addition to academic excellence, the trustees seek young men and women who are civically engaged and possess a capacity for leadership.
 Trustees are looking for students are are actively working to further our democracy.
 A cumulative minimum GPA of 3.5 is required and must be maintained if selected as a Sumners Scholar.
 Students must be US citizens.
 Scholarships are for rising juniors with funds to be applied for the junior and senior years of undergraduate work.
 Funds can be used for tuition, fees, on-campus room and board, and books.

 Additional Program Benefits

 In addition to receiving varying degrees of financial support for their collegiate or post-graduate education,

 Sumners Scholars enjoy special access to other programs sponsored by the Foundation.
 These currently include private access to speakers as part of a lecture series; participation in a variety of public policy, leadership, and civic participation programs; and access to several educational and internship opportunities.

 Among the distinguished figures with whom Sumners Scholars have had private meetings are President Gerald Ford, then-Governor George W. Bush, Queen Noor of Jordan, Supreme Court Justice Clarence Thomas, Israeli Prime Minister Benjamin Netanyahu, Senator Daniel Patrick Moynihan, Czech President Vaclav Klaus, John Stossel of ABC's 20/20, and Bill O'Reilly of Fox News.